 For avid anglers and first-time fishermen, Alaska is where most fishing fantasies come true.
-Fishermen travel to Alaska from around the world with dreams of hooking a spectrum of salmon, heavy and hearty halibut, beautiful biting trout and graceful grayling.
+Fishermen travel to Alaska from around the world with dreams of hooking a spectrum of salmon, heavy and hearty halibut, beautiful biting trout, and graceful grayling.

-Want to maximize your fishing time and minimize your stress?
-Connect with a fishing charter operation or fishing guide that will outfit you with gear, take you to the fish and even clean and package your catch for you.
+Want to maximize your fishing time and minimize your logistical stress?
+Connect with a fishing charter operation or fishing guide that will outfit you with gear, take you to the fish, and even clean and package your catch for you.
 Most offer full-day, half-day and customizable Alaska fishing trips, so there’s something for everyone.

 Anchorage, Alaska’s largest town, offers phenomenal fishing.
 Silver salmon literally swim into downtown up Ship Creek, where anglers await, lining the banks.
 Anchorage-area lakes (Delong, Jewel and Mirror) and creeks (Chester and Campbell) offer smaller, but equally exciting fish like rainbow trout, Dolly Varden and Arctic grayling.
 No wonder it’s often named one of America’s Best Fishing Cities.

-While it’s easy to get caught up in the excitement of catching a fish in Alaska, make sure to do your homework before casting.
+While it’s easy to get caught up in the excitement of catching a fish in Alaska, make sure to do your homework before your trip.
 Visitors should purchase a non-resident Alaska fishing license, and a separate king salmon stamp if they plan on going after the big guys.
 Licenses can be bought online, at sporting goods shops, or grocery stores.
 Also, research and follow all regulations from the Alaska Department of Fish and Game.

 Here’s a final fishing tip, albeit an optional one: if there’s a derby taking place in the area you’re fishing, consider entering.
 Catching a big fish is thrilling; catching a big fish that’s worth $10,000 can pay for your Alaska trip and a celebratory round of deep-fried, beer-battered halibut!